Syzygianinfern0/syzygianinfern0/README.md

 </div>

-I am a final year undergrad majoring in ECE at NIT Trichy.
-My interests include Deep Learning, Linux, Pop Music, and Anime.
+I am a first year PhD student at The University of Texas at Austin working on machine learning and robotics.
+My interests outside work include Linux, Pop Music, and Anime.

 - 🔭 **I’m currently working on:** Random cool stuff probably
 - 💬 **Ask me about:** Anything tech